 There are tons of resources for BootStrap 3/4, created by third-party developers, so it’s easier than ever to create your own unique BootStrap layouts without writing much code.

 These are my favorites that all support Bootstrap natively.
 Many of them run on jQuery, so they are also easy to customize if you know your way around the jQuery library.

 You can manually append any number of 51 validators to any form on your site.
-This means visitors will need to meet those validation requirements before they can submit the contents.
+This means visitors will need to meet those validation requirements before they can submit the content.

 Many contact forms use these validators to require working email addresses.
-But, you can also use them for image uploads, or passwords, pretty much anything your Bootstrap-heart desires.
+But, you can also use them for image uploads, passwords, and pretty much anything your Bootstrap-heart desires.

 Date pickers are also a huge pain to code yourself.
 Many forms just use dropdown menus for the day/month/year settings but you can also use this Bootstrap date picker plugin to save yourself the hassle.